 - Read and clear all present codes using your OBD2 scan tool.
 Do a road test, then re-scan to see if the code comes back.

 - If there is a problem with the engine coolant temperature sensor, you’ll see additional OBD2 trouble codes, such as P0118.
 Address those codes first, then clear the codes and see if the P0155 code returns.

 - Use a multimeter to verify that the oxygen sensor is getting battery voltage.
 Disconnect the connector to the harness, then turn your vehicle’s ignition on without starting the engine.
 If the sensor isn’t receiving a voltage, the problem is likely a blown fuse.
 Locate and replace the fuse for the upstream O2 sensor circuit.

 - Visually inspect the wires around the oxygen sensor and wiring harness.
 Check for damage on the terminals as well as fraying and other damage to the wires themselves.
 Replace wires as necessary, then ensure all connections are secure.

 - Locate the engine ground and check the connections.
 Also, inspect the ground for corrosion.
 Clean away any corrosion you see, tighten any loose connections, and then clear all trouble codes, test drive, and re-scan.

 - Test the upstream bank 2 oxygen sensor using a multimeter with the engine running.
 The voltage from the sensor should fluctuate between around 100 mV and 900 mV.
 If you read a steady voltage, replace the oxygen sensor.

-- In rare cases, a P0155 trouble code is an indication of a problem with the ECM or PCM.
-If the code still will not clear after you’ve followed all the steps of the diagnosis above, take your vehicle to a mechanic.
+- In rare cases, a P0155 trouble code indicates a problem with the ECM or PCM.
+If the code still will not clear after you’ve followed all the diagnosis steps above, take your vehicle to a mechanic.
 They can test and diagnose any issues with your engine computer and advise you of the best next steps.